 Okay, so now that I’ve shown you how important it is to properly punctuate your quotes, let me take you through some of the most important rules to help you do just that:

-Put the comma inside the quotation marks.
+Put commas and periods inside the quotation marks.

 Say you have the following quote: